-What is a short sale and how does it benefit you here in New Jersey, Brooklyn, Queens, Long Island?
+What is a short sale and how does it benefit you here in North Carolina & New Jersey?

 If you’re thinking that question about yourself… great question!

-In this article we’ll dive into that question so you as a New Jersey, Brooklyn, Queens, Long Island NJ & NY home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.
+In this article we’ll dive into that question so you as a North Carolina & New Jersey NC & NJ home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.

 What is a Short Sale and How Does it Benefit You?